abhiwand/atk/python/intelanalytics/doc/source/ds_mlal.rst

 Machine Learning Algorithms
 ===========================

-In this release of the Intel® Data Platform: Analytics Toolkit, we support eight graphical algorithms in iGiraph.
+In this release of the Analytics Toolkit, we support eight graphical algorithms in iGiraph.
 From a functionality point of view, they fall into these categories: *Collaborative Filtering*, *Graph Analytics*, *Graphical Models*, and *Topic Modeling*.

 * :ref:`Collaborative_Filtering`